 Frequently paired with children, autism service dogs are trained to help people navigate social settings.
 Many people with autism have trouble reading social cues and forming connections with their peers.
 Dogs make for the perfect icebreaker and can provide a sense of predictability and comfort for people with autism.

-Autism service dogs help children connect with their classmates, which can also boost their confidence.
+Autism support dogs help children connect with their classmates, which can also boost their confidence.
 Dogs also provide judgement-free love and companionship, which can help people with autism improve their communication skills and keep their emotions under control.

 Autism service dogs are trained to keep children with autism from running away and can also track them if they do run off.
 They can also interrupt harmful behavior or alert the parents of a child with autism to a potentially dangerous situation.
 If their partner is young and/or non-verbal, autism service dogs should carry emergency protocols and contact information.